Updated: May 18

 STEP ONE: THE ANALYSIS

 The analysis is done by testing the body's neurological reflexes and acupressure points.
 The acupuncture points are selected from the ancient Chinese acupuncture system, which is thousands of years old.
 Holistic health practitioners claim NRT is a study of how the different points on the body's surface relate to health and the flow of energy in every organ and function.
-This is false and cannot be proven biochemically.
 It sounds great, but you find them to be grossly misrepresented when you strip these theories down to the molecular level.